vrasi-22/Python_Financial_Analysis/README.md

 # Financial Analysis using Python
 #### Examples from my learning

-Recently, as part of my Data Science and Data Analtics learning, I have spent some good time doing some practical exercises to understand the concepts.
+Recently, as part of my Data Science and Data Analytics learning, I have spent some good time doing some practical exercises to understand the concepts.
 Happy to share those here.

 ## Pre requisites
 - Anaconda